 Create a long-term strategy for producing engaging and compelling videos that connect with your target audience.
 This means, creating a video that reflects your brand’s values through interesting stories.
 Your audience will be most receptive to consistent content with variance in the types of stories and videos you post.
 Get creative and produce a mix of short, medium and long-form how-to videos, animations, testimonials, contests, event coverage, AMAs, and more!

 Here are some tips according to video type:

-- How-to videos: a definite trend!
+A definite trend!
 These are an audience favorite.
-Discover the difficulties your customers have with your products and solve them via a step-by-step video short.
+Discover your customers’ difficulties with your products and solve them via a step-by-step video short.

 Start Making Videos Right Now